-KEY GAUGE MOMENTARY SWITCH PUMP-OUT BUTTON
+PUMP-OUT BUTTON

-The monitor panel normally is located on the head upper cabinetry.
+The monitor panel is found at the head upper cabinetry.
 It is a multi-function component but also offers a check for the potable water and waste tanks.
 To check the waste tank black water level press the lower part of the momentary switch shown in the above photo and check the gauge.

 It will help you determine when to pump out the waste tank.
 The top segment of the switch measures the fresh water tank level.
-Always check water and waste tank levels before each cruise.
+Check water and waste tank levels before each cruise.

-HOSE FROM MACERATOR

-SEA COCK IN CLOSED POSITION

-MACERATOR SEACOCK AT HULL BOTTOM
+HOSE FROM MACERATOR SEA COCK IN CLOSED POSITION MACERATOR SEACOCK AT HULL BOTTOM